 Are you ready to lead here and lead now?
 Completing an 11-month term with a Serve Louisiana partner will help a vital New Orleans, Lafayette or Baton Rouge-based organization build its capacity to tackle the challenges of poverty, mental health and wellness, youth development and environmental protection.
 If you’re passionate about improving lives and building a healthier society, we want to hear from you.

-To get started, use the links below to complete the member application or see what opportunities are available for our New Orleans, Lafayette and Baton Rouge teams.
+To get started, use the links below to complete the member application.
+Check out available positions for the New Orleans, Lafayette and Baton Rouge teams.
 Scroll down this page to review the timeline and process for becoming a Serve Louisiana member.

 The process to join Serve Louisiana involves three parties — the applicant (you), Serve Louisiana (us) and our partner organizations.
 Here’s how it works:

-Check out available positions, review position descriptions and learn about our partner organizations.
+Check out available positions, review eligibility requirements and position descriptions, and learn about our partner organizations.
 Identify your top three picks.

 Next, complete your member application and motivational statements and hit submit!